MyTB444/2D-Platformer-Final-Year-Project/diary.md

 -11/11/2024
 I am still working on the sprites that i will be using.
 Today i have added jumping behavior for the player.
 I have also created idle, running and jumping animations for Jack.

+-12/11/2024
+Massive progress today!
+Jack can not run, jump, roll and swing his sword with good looking animations.
+I have also added a hitbox logic for his attack.
+We have goblins spawning every 5 seconds.
+Jack can destroy these goblins with his sword.
+The goblins do not have any behavior yet.
+I am doing my best to make sure nothing is hard coded.
+Also, the camera is now following Jack!